AMReX-Fusion/Furnace/Docs/source/rp_intro.rst

 ``extern_parameters.cpp`` files that manage the parameters.
 These are set at runtime via the inputs file.

-Furnace-specific parameters
+Logi-specific parameters
 --------------------------

-The Furnace parameters that control the behavior of the code and physics modules are listed in ``_cpp_parameters`` and take the form of::
+The Logi parameters that control the behavior of the code and physics modules are listed in ``_cpp_parameters`` and take the form of::

     # comment describing the parameter